 I will share finances, including our quotes and expenses so you can have a point of comparison for your projects.
 As I shared in my original OWNER-BUILDING POST, I can’t recommend enough reading the Owner Builder Book by Mark and Elaine Smith.
 It was our best resource when we built our home.

 Be sure to SUBSCRIBE so you can follow along and not miss any important tips!

 Recording of Commencement Disclosure.................................................................$13

 1. Get Your Plans

-We hired a different draftsman for our plans than we used for our house build.
-Our former draftsman had retired.
 Research well your designers prior to hiring.
-Ours was extremely slow and I would not use him again.
 You can use draftsmen or architects to create your plans.
 Usually draftsmen will be more economical.

-Since we are adding on only 686 square feet, we did not need to go back and forth too much with the designer.
-I recommend sketching things out on a paper first and deciding on details before hiring your designer.
+Since we are adding on under 700 square feet, we did not need to go back and forth too much with the designer.
+I recommend sketching things out on paper first and deciding on details before hiring your designer.

 CONSIDER THINGS LIKE:

 • location of appliances based on ease of access and flow

 • windows and doors dimensions (how big or small do you want them)